Best Smoker Grill Combo

 - Needs knowledge of advanced BBQ techniques for great results

 - Works only with charcoal

-Kamado style grills (Charcoal grills) are known to be extremely versatile and this Kamado Joe unit is no exception.
-Kamado’s provide multiple cooking zones with temperatures ranging from 225F to 750F, making it an excellent choice for both hot searing/grilling and low/slow smoking.
-A total of 508 sq. inches of cooking area when utilizing two sets of grill grates.
+Kamado-style grills (Charcoal grills) are known to be extremely versatile and this Kamado Joe unit is no exception.
+Kamados provide multiple cooking zones with temperatures ranging from 225F to 750F, making it an excellent choice for both hot searing/grilling and low/slow smoking.
+The Classic II has a total of 508 sq. inches of cooking area when utilizing two sets of grill grates.

 Understanding a Smoker Grill Combo